ffuf/ffuf/README.md

   -sa              Stop on all error cases.
-Implies -sf and -se. (default: false) -se              Stop on spurious errors (default: false) -sf              Stop when > 95% of responses return 403 Forbidden (default: false) -t               Number of concurrent threads. (default: 40) -v               Verbose output, printing full URL and redirect location (if any) with the results. (default: false)
+Implies -sf and -se. (default: false) -se              Stop on spurious errors (default: false) -sf              Stop when > 95% of responses return 403 Forbidden (default: false) -st              Stop when more then 75 responses return 429 Throtteled (default: false) -t               Number of concurrent threads. (default: 40) -v               Verbose output, printing full URL and redirect location (if any) with the results. (default: false)